Alex Brown (rugby union, born 1989)

-Alex Brown (born 13 October 1989) is a rugby union player for Perpignan in the Top 14.
+Alexander Brown (born 13 October 1989) is a rugby union player for Perpignan in the Top 14.
 He plays as a Prop.

 Brown is a former member of the Saracens Academy, While a part of the academy, Brown was dual registered with Bedford Blues to aid his development.
 Brown joined Doncaster in 2011.
 After establishing himself as a regular in the Doncaster side it was announced on 10 April 2012 that Brown and fellow Doncaster forward Jack Yeandle would be joining Aviva Premiership side Exeter Chiefs.
 Brown currently plays for the Top 14 (highest tier of French rugby union) team Perpignan.